mckn-larp/history/1-Sabbat/README.md

 ### How to Fit In

-- **Pick a Role Within Your Pack.**
+- **Find Your Place Within the Pack.**
-  Are you the warrior, the mystic, the strategist, the diplomat, the spy?
-Find your place—and **make yourself indispensable**.
+  Are you the shock trooper leading the charge, the priest maintaining the pack's spiritual purity, the Ductus commanding your warband, or the cunning saboteur striking at enemies from the shadows?
+  Every Cainite is expected to serve a purpose — through strength, faith, or ruthless cunning. **Know your purpose.
+Serve it without hesitation.**

 - **Respect the Rite.**
   **Esbats** and **Ritae** are sacred.
 Participation is not optional.
 Even rebels and outcasts must bow to the ancient rituals that bind the Sabbat together.